 Healing Kids Heal: Changing the Story

 Does your child have a lot of emotions?
 Do they carry around the anxiety of the world?
-Maybe they are just natural born worriers.
-I know my oldest is definitely one of those.
+Maybe they are just natural-born worriers.
+I know my oldest is one of those.
 She carries around all the stressors of the world on top of her very tiny shoulders.
 Here are some simple techniques you can use to help your kids heal while processing and releasing memories and emotions that have left them with heavy hearts.
 Before we jump into Helping Kids Heal: Changing the story, please take a moment to pin this post to your parenting board.

 Some children love telling stories, whether it is verbal or written.
 A memory is a story and every story can be rewritten.
 Did you know that our brains can easily change a memory into something bigger, this usually happens through fear, or it can change it into something smaller, through creative healing and retelling of a story.